Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Latent class analysis

-The component densities fully characterize the group structure of the data and each observation belongs to the corresponding cluster according to a set of unobserved cluster membership indicators $\mathbf{z}_n = (z_{n1},\,z_{n2},\,\dots,z_{nG})$, such that $z_{ng} = 1$ if $\mathbf{X}_n$ arises from the $g$th subpopulation \citep{mclachlan:peel:2000,fraley:raftery:2002}.
+where the $\tau_g$ are the mixing probabilities and $\bm{\theta}_g$ is the parameter set corresponding to component $g$.
+The component densities fully characterize the group structure of the data and each observation belongs to the corresponding cluster according to a set of unobserved cluster membership indicators $\mathbf{z}_n = (z_{n1},\,z_{n2},\,\dots,z_{nG})$, such that $z_{ng} = 1$ if $\mathbf{X}_n$ arises from the $g$th subpopulation [\cite{mclachlan:peel:2000,fraley:raftery:2002}].